 - Provide incentives – reward customers for social activity and social interactions that share and spread the word.
 Digital, in-kind, and monetary incentives help foster customer loyalty and advocacy

 - Exploit urgency and limited quantity.
-Beyond the great deal, make offers time and volume sensitive to create buzz and a sense of occasion
+Beyond a great deal, make offers time and volume sensitive to create buzz and a sense of occasion

 - Don’t forsake e-commerce for f-commerce, you need them both – f-commerce for the social consumer, e-commerce for the traditional consumer